daigotanaka/daigotanaka.github.io/injecting-knowledge-thru-ears.md

 a day.
 Not bad for a 587 page book (when printed).

 There are limitations of course.
 When I listen to web articles, I need to choose the articles with fewer graphs and numbers.
-It's suited more for a good stories on New York Times, New Yorker and so on.
+It's suited more for good stories on New York Times, New Yorker and so on.
 Rowkin's battery lasts 1 to 2 hours per charge.
 The lipstick-shaped case is a bigger battery that you can recharge Rowkin on the go.
 This is enough for me if I listen during the train